 In the United States, 2018 brings a fresh wave of new light-duty diesel product announcements from manufacturers.
 Ford, Kia, Mazda, General Motors, Fiat Chrysler, Daimler and BMW all recognize the continued place that the diesel powertrain (and the internal combustion engine) have in the future of the automotive industry.
 Their announcements come in the most popular vehicle segments for consumers – fuel-thirsty SUVs and pickups.
 These two segments alone account for nearly 40 percent of total U.S. auto sales.

 Ford’s addition of a diesel option to the F-150 pickup truck is particularly poignant – the F-150 represents the best-selling truck in America for more than 40 years, and the best-selling vehicle of any kind in the United States for more than 35 years.
 By adding diesel to this truck’s powertrain lineup, Ford signals to all their confidence in diesel technology for the future.

 And this isn’t just an American phenomenon.
 Auto manufacturers around the globe continue to share their support for and interest in diesel powertrains.
 Just a few of the many quotes to note:

-Part 2 of this post will focus on diesel in the heavy-duty sector and concludes with thoughts about diesel’s future
+Part 2 of this series focuses on diesel in the heavy-duty sector and concludes with thoughts about diesel’s future.

 Allen Schaeffer is Executive Director of the Diesel Technology Forum.